 You could travel beyond Cordoba, to Ronda, a bus trip away: beautiful small town, with deep deep gorges.

 Famoulsy, Orson Welles had his ashes scattered on a bull farm nearby.
-Order some churros con chocolate (doghnut strip to dip into thick hot chocolate) or have a beer in a lively bar, and practice your Spanish. about 10 years ago
+Order some churros con chocolate (doghnut strip to dip into thick hot chocolate) or have a beer in a lively bar, and practice your Spanish. over 10 years ago